 - Can you tell me more about the alcohol pairings option?

 - Will I be able to bring my baby on the tour?

 CFP’s first attempt at an online chat was EzTix, but they quickly ran into problems.
 When people reached out, they spoke to EzTix booking agents instead of someone from Chicago Food Tour — and EzTix didn’t save contact information, so CFP couldn’t follow up.

 “With Conversations, we can answer in real time and chat with the guest if we’re in the office,” explains Kayla.
 “If we’re not, it prompts them for their email address so we can follow up with them later.
 No one falls through the cracks.
 Since we’re a small business, every single ticket sold really does matter.”

 What can you do with conversational marketing?
-Watch our video above to learn more about Conversations.
+Watch our video below to learn more about how to use Conversations.